-All the Samples From Mars is the culmination of 8 years (and tens of thousands of hours) of sampling our favorite, most inspiring (often rare and vintage) drum machines, synthesizers, and more, through some of the best recording equipment in the world.
-All of our samples feature 100% hardware processing - no plugins - and every sample has been mapped for various types of software and hardware.
+All the Samples From Mars is the culmination of 9 years (and tens of thousands of hours) of sampling our favorite, most inspiring (often rare and vintage) drum machines, synthesizers, custom vinyl, and more.
+Recorded through some of the best recording equipment in the world, all of our samples feature 100% hardware processing - no plugins.
+And every sample has been painstakingly mapped for various types of software and hardware.
 We craft everything by hand in our studio:

-Drum machines are our speciality, and our drums are extensively multi-sampled one shots, based on the parameters on each drum machine.
-Where available, we sample every pitch, decay, etc (in Ableton there are Macros that select different drum machine pitches, which makes a huge difference in sounding like the original drum machine).
+Drum machines are our speciality, and feature both clean and processed, extensively multi-sampled one shots.
+When possible, we sample every pitch, decay, and parameter (in Ableton there are Macros that select different drum machine pitches, which makes a huge difference in sounding like the original drum machine).

 We capture the cleanest possible samples (we've spent years sampling and at this point may have more experience than anybody else in the world doing so).
-This starts with making sure the drum machine is serviced, plugging it into the cleanest possible power.
+This starts with making sure the drum machine is serviced, plugging it into the cleanest possible power, high end DIs and our API 1608 console.
 We record through high quality conversion (Apogee Symphony MKII) and often spice things up with a mastering reel to reel, and a host of mastering level hardware saturators, EQs, and compressors we've collected over the years.
 Most of our drum products include clean and color samples.
 The following are demos composed of the one shot drum samples:

 We've recorded everything from classics (808, 909, etc) to the more rare, hard to find drum machines like the LM1 (we sampled two!), and even stuff that has never been sampled before, like the MPC1, obscure Soviet drum machines and more.
 We've even recorded our own custom drum machine hits, by tracking acoustic drums with vintage broadcast mics and sampling them through our favorite hardware samplers (similar to how the early digital drum machines were made).